Tech Tips

 DARK BLUE

 Now put your switch in the left turn position and make another chart.
 Check each wire to the others and find where you have continuity in this configuration.
 Mark it on your chart.
-Now go to the right turn position and make a chart for it.

 LEFT TURN PINK WHITE BLACK YELLOW LIGHT BLUE DARK BLUE